vikasdhiman0635/one_of_the_biggest_project_in_my_life/README.md

 Date 28/09/2020
             Hello all<br>
             Today one thought comming in my mind.<br>
-                My thought is, I can get a diery and wright all problem in my diery.<br>
+                My thought is, I can get a diery and write all problem in my diery.<br>
-            So, Today i got a diery and tomorrow I will start to wright all problem. <br>
+            So, Today i got a diery and tomorrow I will start to write all problem. <br>
             After some time i will change it.<br>
             I am trying my best.<br>

+            Really really i write in this github repo Readme file Today is a very boring day. :disappointed: